 Here are four reasons why your heater smells like burning, and advice on how to handle it:

-#1.
-Burning Plastic Smell or a Burning Rubber Smell
+1. HVAC Smells Like Burning Plastic Smell or Burning Rubber

-What should you do if your heater or furnace smells like burning plastic or burning rubber?
+What should you do if your heater or furnace smells like burning rubber or burning plastic?

 If you notice an odor that smells like burning plastic or burning rubber your furnace could have a more serious problem.